nmmmnu/HM4/README.md

 ---
 ### HyperLogLog

-HyperLogLog is an algorithm for counting unique elements.
+HyperLogLog (HLL) is an algorithm for counting unique elements.

 [HyperLogLog]

 Implementation uses 12bits.
 This means each key is 4096 bytes and the error rate is 1.62%.

+There are no fancy encodings, these 4096 bytes are uint8_t counters from the standard HLL.

 How it works: